aka13-404/VSETT-LISP/README.md

 ### Future features
 1. The gear selector will change any arbitrary parameters you provide in the config
 2. The display P-values could be used for changing some vesc parameters.
+3. Arbitrary length for the key for hidden modes

 ### Installation

-The installation and the needed materials are covered [here](Installation.md).
+# The installation and the needed materials are covered [here](Installation.md).